Glossary

 Field Trip

-A visit during a covered activity to a location on or off campus (e.g., museum, recreational center) designed to provide youth participants with firsthand educational, cultural, or recreational experiences.
+A visit conducted as part of a covered activity where youth participants travel to a location on or off campus (e.g., museum, recreational center) designed to provide them with firsthand educational, cultural, or recreational experiences.

 General Public Activities/Events